ScriptumAISystems/meta-agent-nova/docs/ORCHESTRATION_REPORTS.md

 - Filter the communication log for specific recipients, allowing agents such as monitoring or workflow services to pull only relevant updates.
 - Produce Markdown summaries that can be copied into documentation or shared with stakeholders after each orchestration run.
+The CLI now also persists these reports under ``$NOVA_HOME/reports/nova-test-report.md``.
 - Run agents sequentially or in parallel by passing ``execution_mode`` to the orchestrator.
 Parallel mode uses a thread pool while maintaining deterministic ordering in the resulting reports.
 - Generate ready-to-share QA/test documentation via
   :func:`nova.monitoring.reports.build_markdown_test_report`, which wraps
   the orchestration report in a stakeholder-friendly format.
+The output includes the execution plan, listing the agents grouped by phase and their orchestration goals for clear traceability.

 This mechanism provides the foundation for richer coordination between Nova, Lumina, Orion, Echo, Chronos and Aura while keeping the system fully